Sydney Pollack: Career

-Pollack played a director in The Twilight Zone episode "The Trouble with Templeton" in 1960.
-He made his feature film debut as an actor in Denis Sanders' War Hunt (1962) where he met Robert Redford, who would go on to be the male lead in seven of Pollack's films as director.
+Pollack played a director in the 1960 The Twilight Zone episode "The Trouble with Templeton".
+He made his feature film debut as an actor in Denis Sanders's War Hunt (1962), where he met Robert Redford, the male lead in seven films Pollack directed.

-He found his real success in television in the 1960s by directing episodes of series, such as The Fugitive and The Alfred Hitchcock Hour.
-After doing TV he made the jump into film with a string of movies that drew public attention.
-His film-directing debut was The Slender Thread (1965).
-Over time, Pollack's films received a total of 48 Academy Award nominations, winning 11 Oscars.
+Pollack first found success in television in the 1960s by directing episodes of series, such as The Fugitive and The Alfred Hitchcock Hour.
+After that he directed a string of movies that drew public attention.
+His directorial debut was The Slender Thread (1965).
+Pollack's films received 48 Academy Award nominations and won 11 Oscars.
 His first Oscar nomination was for his 1969 film They Shoot Horses, Don't They?, and his second in 1982 for Tootsie.
-For his 1985 film Out of Africa starring Meryl Streep and Robert Redford, Pollack won Academy Awards for directing and producing.
+For his 1985 film Out of Africa, starring Meryl Streep and Robert Redford, Pollack won Academy Awards for directing and producing.
+His other notable films include Jeremiah Johnson (1972), The Way We Were (1973), The Yakuza (1974), Absence of Malice (1981), The Firm (1993), and Sabrina (1995).

-During his career, he directed 12 actors in Oscar-nominated performances: Jane Fonda, Gig Young, Susannah York, Barbra Streisand, Paul Newman, Melinda Dillon, Jessica Lange, Dustin Hoffman, Teri Garr, Meryl Streep, Klaus Maria Brandauer and Holly Hunter.
+Pollack directed 12 actors in Oscar-nominated performances: Jane Fonda, Gig Young, Susannah York, Barbra Streisand, Paul Newman, Melinda Dillon, Jessica Lange, Dustin Hoffman, Teri Garr, Meryl Streep, Klaus Maria Brandauer, and Holly Hunter.
 Young and Lange won Oscars for their performances in Pollack's films.

-In 1984, he helped found the American Cinematheque in Los Angeles, becoming co-chairman.
+In 1984, Pollack helped found the American Cinematheque in Los Angeles, becoming co-chairman.